Skip to main content

 • Clock handlers are not active and simulation time is 0

-At the end of the initialization stage:
+At the end of the init stage:

 • Event handlers and link time bases need to be finalized.